seanox/pdf-service/README.md

 [Open HTML to PDF](https://github.com/danfickle/openhtmltopdf).

-The static service contains an abstraction of templates, an API for templates, renderer and markup generators, a markup generator with preview function and mock-up data support.
+The static service contains an abstraction of templates, an API for templates, renderer and markup generators, a built-in markup generator, and a preview function with mock-up data support.

 The templates supports includes and independent areas for header, content and footer, which are assembled by overlay for each page.
 Header and footer are